-Are Roses Editable?
+Are Roses Edible?

 Shades of Rose Meanings

-“Every rose has its thorn,” but each of the rose colors also has its own meaning.
-Red symbolizes love; pink embodies elegance; yellow espouses friendship and happiness; white expresses condolences (as well as purity and faith); green conveys growth; blue represents mystery and intrigue; black signifies change (and sometimes death); and orange communicates enthusiasm.
+“Every rose has its thorn,” but each of the rose colors has its own individual meaning.
+Red symbolizes love; pink embodies elegance; yellow espouses friendship and happiness; white expresses condolences (as well as purity and faith); green conveys growth; blue represents mystery and intrigue; black signifies change (and sometimes death); orange communicates enthusiasm.

 Historically, roses were seen as a symbol of war and politics, and became a banner which medieval states rallied behind.
 An example of this symbolism came in the 15th century “War of the Roses,” in which Britain was entrenched in a civil war between two factions that stood behind banners of red and white roses.

 Additionally, roses were first seen as a symbol of the Greek Goddess of love and beauty: Aphrodite.
 According to Greek mythology, roses were named after Aphrodite’s son Eros—a simple rearrangement of his name.
 Similarly, it’s said that the Roman goddess of love, Venus, pricked her foot and started to bleed while walking through a bed of roses—giving them the red color they’re known for.
 These connections of love and sacrifice are why we see extravagant arrangements of roses in grocery stores every February.